 For the other area’s in Australia, a subsidized delivery fee may apply for delivery.
 The fee is depending on weight.

-Thanks for reading, I hope this was helpful for you, and please leave a comment below if you like to share your thoughts on Eco nappies, we love to hear from you.
+We hope this information was helpful for you, and please leave any comments below if you like to share your thoughts or experience on Eco nappies, we love to hear from you.